Dr Neil Forrest of International Medical Clinic gives us some suggestions for safer travel

 Boost your immune system by maintaining a healthy weight and exercising regularly.
-Some people like to take vitamin C and zinc supplements as the immune system utilises these when fighting viruses.
+Some people like to take vitamin C and zinc supplements as the immune system utilizes these when fighting viruses.
 Take a look at what vaccines you need too.
-Make sure that you organise these two weeks before you travel.
-We are also encouraging as many people as possible to take up the flu vaccine this year, particularly if you are over 65 or suffer from asthma, diabetes or heart disease.
+Make sure that you organize these two weeks before you travel.
+We are also encouraging as many people as possible to take up the flu vaccine this year, particularly if you are over 65 or suffer from asthma, diabetes, or heart disease.
 But even once you’ve done this and you experience any fever or symptoms of respiratory infection do not travel.

 PACKING YOUR CARRYON